code-panther5/End-to-End-Data-Preprocessing/README.md

 - Clear separation between raw and processed data

 ## Purpose
-This project demonstrates how to build a **production-quality data preprocessing pipeline** before any machine learning is applied.
+This project reflects how preprocessing is handled in real-world ML workflows before modeling.